What is the estimated cost for a road assessment program for my street, neighborhood or subdivision?

 Will the property owners receive refunds if costs are saved during construction?

-Refunds are prepared after all costs are calculated by the Marion County Finance Department and an amended assessment roll is prepared and submitted to the Board of County Commissioners for acceptance and approval.
+Refunds are prepared after all costs are calculated by Marion County Clerk of Court's Finance and an amended assessment roll is prepared and submitted to the Board of County Commissioners for acceptance and approval.
 Refunds are usually sent out after completion of the project and all final costs are known.

 Who do I contact to find out how much is owed on my road assessment?